jsreport/docs/docs/faq.md

 #### <a name="port-config"></a>Run jsreport on different port

-You need to open `prod.config.json` file and edit `httpsPort` property to desired value.
+You need to open `prod.config.json` file and edit `httpPort` property to desired value.
 For details please explore [configuration documentation](/learn/configuration).

 #### <a name="performance"></a>Increase performance